 Key performance indicators (KPIs) are metrics used to evaluate factors crucial to an organization’s success.
 Some common KPIs used for measuring productivity include:

-• Output per hour – Tracks the amount of goods, services, or other outputs generated per hour worked.
+- Output per hour – Tracks the goods, services, or other outputs generated per hour worked.
 An increase over time shows rising productivity.

-• Capacity utilization – Compares actual outputs to the maximum possible outputs.
-A higher percentage signals products/services are being delivered efficiently.
+- Capacity utilization compares actual outputs to the maximum possible outputs.
+A higher percentage signals that products/services are being delivered efficiently.

 Monitoring productivity KPIs helps businesses identify opportunities, set targets, allocate resources effectively, and determine where workflow improvements may boost results.
 The specific indicators depend on the company’s operations and strategic goals.

-Tools and Technologies to Track and Calculate Productivity
+Tools and Software to Track and Calculate Productivity

 Time Tracking Software